 PREPARED STATEMENT OF HON.
-MICHAEL FROMAN, U.S. TRADE REPRESENTATIVE, EXECUTIVE OFFICE OF THE PRESIDENT
+MICHAEL FROMAN, U.S. TRADE REPRESENTATIVE, EXECUTIVE OFFICE OF THE PRESIDENT farmers, ranchers; manufacturers and service providers; innovators, creators, investors and businesses-both large and small-can compete in the world's fastest growing markets.

 Chairman Hatch, Ranking Member Wyden, Members of the Senate Finance Committee, thank you for the opportunity to testify on the President's trade agenda.